View programs

 View all career options

-Designed for students with previous, relevant education, this highly specialized program was developed and remains current, in consultation with recognized experts in the fields of addiction and mental health including Lakeridge Health Corporation.
+Designed for students with previous, relevant education, this highly specialized program was developed and remains current, in consultation with recognized experts in addiction and mental health, including Lakeridge Health Corporation.

 This program meets the standards of the Canadian Addiction Counsellors Certification Federation (CACCF) and will be accepted as recognized formal addiction education should a graduate apply for certification with the CACCF.